 “No way.
 This I gotta see,” George said.

 The two paused for a moment, staring down the grim corridor.
-“There it is,” whispered Jason, pointing down to the end of the hall at the hatch on the wall.
-“Maybe this is dumb,” Jason said.
+“There it is,” whispered Joseph, pointing down to the end of the hall at the hatch on the wall.
+“Maybe this is dumb,” Joseph said.
 “Let’s go back downstairs.”

 “You made me sneak out of the window and we’re up here now.
 There’s no point in going back now,” George said.

 The boys walked down the hall, passing closed doors on either side along the way until they stopped directly in front of the chute.
-“Open it,” Jason said.
+“Open it,” Joseph said.
 George hesitated.
-“Go ahead, open it,” Jason urged.
+“Go ahead, open it,” Joseph urged.
 George turned the black knob and pulled the small door open.
 The straight edged hole in the wall was a pitch black.

 “See, it’s just a regular laundry hamper,” George said.